lr42/gentle/roadmap.md

       supported versions of Python.
 It would be nice to automate something like this, but that's not something I'm knowledgeable of right now.
+- [ ] Set up automatic builds whenever a commit is tagged as a release.

 Someday